Purpose of The Guide

 You will probably see that your list of WiFi networks is blank at this stage.
 Tick the Enable box and press Search and any available WiFi networks should appear in the list.

 The camera will now attempt to connect itself to the WiFi network that you chose.
-We will know if this process has been completed correctly because after a few moments the Beye network will disappear from the list of networks available to your computer.
+We will know if this process has been completed correctly because after a few moments the BEYE/IPC network will disappear from the list of networks available to your computer.
 If this does not happen please go back to the previous step, double check that you were using the correct password and if you were then try using a different IP address.
-So if you were using 192.168.10.120 before try using 192.168.10.121.
+So if you were using 192.168.10.120 before, try using 192.168.10.121 for example.

 The final step is to make sure that the camera is successfully connected.
 Click the Home button in the top left corner then go to Device Manager again.
 If the connection has been a success the camera will be showing in the list as below with a status of connected.

 Once you have connected the camera to your network it is easy to view.
 You need to return to the Home screen for CMS5/VMS, click on Monitor and then double click on the camera from the list on the right hand side of the page.